Menu

 ENTITY TITLES:

-1Corrected instantaneous stage height with flow calculations (Oct 1 1949 - Oct 1 2020)METADATADATA
+1Corrected instantaneous stage height with flow calculations (Oct 1 1949 - Oct 1 2024)METADATADATA

-Only Lookout Creek streamflow data is available through this entity from the Andrews Forest data catalog.
-Entity 5 (the interactive FLOW program) is available from our catalog to download high temporal resolution streamflow data for all other Andrews small watersheds by watershed for any time period at user-specified time intervals or in raw collection intervals.
+It is not recommended to download the txt file from this entity as it is very large (5-minute data) and will bog down systems.
+It is possible to query the raw data in this entity based on sitecode and date range, but limit queries to 3-4 year increments.
+Entity 5 (the interactive FLOW program) is available from FSDB catalog to download high temporal resolution streamflow data for all other Andrews small watersheds by watershed for any time period at user-specified time intervals or in raw collection intervals (again, it is recommended to limit date ranges to 3-4 years).
 The full dataset (all watersheds in raw collection intervals) is available in this entity through the Environmental Data Initiative (EDI) portal.
 Please use the DOI in the citation to access the current dataset in EDI.
 Lookout Creek data available here: 1) Hourly data has been reconstructed from USGS and USFS streamflow charts and punch tapes (1950-1986), 2) USGS 30 minute data (1986-2010), and 3) USGS 15 minute data (2010-present).

 Daily data can also be downloaded from the ClimHydroDB archive, which has LTER and USFS data from 2001-2020.